Skip to content

 Luxury and Palace Hotels

-For a splurge, Lisbon’s luxury scene includes converted palaces, design hotels, and international five-star brands.
-The One Palácio da Anunciada blends Baroque frescoes with minimalist sophistication in a 16th-century palace.
-The Four Seasons Hotel Ritz Lisbon offers classic grandeur on Avenida da Liberdade with one of the city’s best spas.
-Corpo Santo Lisbon Historical Hotel in Cais do Sodré incorporates actual archaeological ruins into its basement.
-And the Olissippo Lapa Palace, set in a converted 19th-century palace with terraced gardens, is considered by many to be Lisbon’s finest hotel.
-Prices range from €250 to €600+ per night.
+For a splurge, Lisbon’s luxury options include converted palaces, design hotels, and international five-star brands.
+The One Palácio da Anunciada blends Baroque frescoes with minimalist rooms in a 16th-century palace.
+The Four Seasons Hotel Ritz Lisbon sits on Avenida da Liberdade with one of the city’s best spas.
+Corpo Santo Lisbon Historical Hotel in Cais do Sodré has actual archaeological ruins in its basement.
+The Olissippo Lapa Palace — a converted 19th-century palace with terraced gardens — is considered by many to be the finest hotel in the city.
+Prices range from €250 to €600+.

 Practical Tips for Booking Accommodation in Lisbon

 Check for tourist tax: Lisbon charges a city tourist tax of €2 per person per night (up to a maximum of 7 consecutive nights).
-This is usually not included in the displayed room rate on booking platforms and is collected at check-in.
+It is usually not included in the displayed room rate on booking platforms and is collected at check-in.

 ETIAS from 2026: Travelers from visa-exempt countries (US, UK, Canada, Australia, and others) now need an approved ETIAS travel authorization before entering Portugal.
 Apply online before your trip — the process takes minutes and approval is usually instant.